chiggachiggayeah/weatherman/weatherman.md

 "I'll do it."

 "Great," said Evelyn, getting up, and only now looking to see if Vinny hadn't bled out entirely.
-She looked disappointed when she saw him staring up at from the floor, bandaged and swaying from lack of blood.
+She looked disappointed when she saw him staring up at her from the floor, bandaged and swaying from lack of blood.

 "One thing," said Oslo.